 I give- I'm only human.

-That said, if "God is a Woman," I doubt She'd have let the last few years happen, unless it was some elaborate scheme in which one thing had to happen so that another thing could happen, so that something else could happen that ultimately benefited women as a whole... oh wait, maybe S
+That said, if "God is a Woman," I doubt She'd have let the last few years happen, unless it was some elaborate scheme in which one thing had to happen so that another thing could happen, so that something else could happen that ultimately benefited women as a whole... oh wait, maybe She is!

 Either way, Ariana is an angel. 😍